Kurento/kurento/source/tutorials.rst

 applications with live audio and video.
 We will show several working applications implemented with **Java**, **Browser JavaScript** and **Node.js**.

-Tutorial 1 - Hello World
+Tutorial 1 - Hello world
 ========================

 This is one the simplest application you can create with Kurento.
 It is a web